bpowers/cnote/README.md

 license
 -------

-cnote is offered under the GPLv3 license, see COPYING for details.
+cnote is offered under the MIT license, see COPYING for details.